 Did I mention the Amazon reviews?
 “Very poor suction.”
 “Suction has decreased.”
 “Dust collection is awful.”
 “Broke in less than 2 years.”

 There aren’t enough positive Shop-Vac reviews to overcome the negative reviews.
-I’ve scratched the whole lot from the “best vacuum cleaner for the garage” competition.
+We’re scratching the whole lot of Shop-Vacs from this competition.

 Workshop 3 Gal. and 5 Gal.
 Competitors

 I had never heard of Workshop brand before this research.

 The WS0301VA is not worth discussing as it doesn’t have a hose rack, a wall mount or wheels.
 It did just barely squeak by the Amazon review cut-off point.

 Workshop designed the WS0301VA for cars.
 I would have liked to get its tool that fits between the seat and console.
 I like that tool.
 I’m still not buying this vacuum.

 The Workshop WS0500WM has some great features but can’t surpass its reviews.